vaadin-component-factory/lookup-field-flow/README.md

 ```
 Starting the demo server:

-Go to selection-grid-flow-demo and run:
+Go to lookup-field-flow-demo and run:
 ```
 mvn jetty:run
 ```